Expr

 expr is a command line utility on Unix and Unix-like operating systems which evaluates an expression and outputs the corresponding value.
 It first appeared in Unix v7.
-The command is available as a separate package for Microsoft Windows as part of the UnxUtils collection of native Win32 ports of common GNU Unix-like utilities.
+The command is available for Microsoft Windows as part of the UnxUtils collection of native Win32 ports of common GNU Unix-like utilities.
 The expr command has also been ported to the IBM i operating system.

 Overview

 expr evaluates integer or string expressions, including pattern matching regular expressions.
 Each symbol (operator, value, etc.) in the expression must be given as a separate parameter.
 Most of the challenge posed in writing expressions is preventing the invoking command line shell from acting on characters intended for expr to process.